John Roach (bishop): Archbishop

 Roach made national news when he was arrested for drunk driving on February 21, 1985, after driving his car into the wall of a Tom Thumb convenience store in Lindstrom, Minnesota.
 He was discovered to have a blood alcohol count of 0.19.
 His license was suspended for 90 days; during that time, he was limited to driving only for official clerical business between Tuesday and Sunday, and required to attend an alcohol education program.
 During a homily at a Mass before youth at World Youth Day 1993 in Denver, he admitted that he was an alcoholic; he received a standing ovation afterwards.

 At the Saint Paul Seminary, Roach oversaw the 1987–1989 renovation of Saint Mary's Chapel, the demolition of the old administration building and construction of a new one, as well as construction of new dormitories.
 Roach oversaw the 1987 merger and affiliation agreement between the College of Saint Thomas and seminary, which until that point had been separate institutions with adjacent campuses.
 As part of the affiliation, much of the land of the campus of the seminary was sold to the college to create the current south campus, and the college became the degree-issued institution for the seminary.

 His handling of cases of sexual abuse by clergy were criticized as being too lenient by the MPR News and the Star Tribune.
 In one case, Roach was alleged by MPR News to have protected and reassigned a priest accused of raping girls.

-On February 22, 1994, Bishop Harry Flynn, the Bishop of Lafayette, Louisiana, was appointed coadjutor bishop and became the presumptive successor of Roach.
+On February 22, 1994, Harry Flynn, the Bishop of Lafayette, Louisiana, was appointed coadjutor bishop and became the presumptive successor of Roach.
 On September 5, 1995, Roach's retirement was accepted.
 While Roach was 74, a year younger than the normal retirement age, he said that he considered Flynn ready to take over.